 Just like smoking hemp flower, edibles might provide stimulation, however it’s not exactly the same, right?
 Edibles usually show more heavy, body effects, and more intense cerebral stimulation.
 What’s the reason for the difference?
-The reason is that you’re not getting high on the same exact compound.
+The reason is that you’re not consuming quite the same exact compound.

 Eating edibles produces a completely different form of THC than smoked hemp flower, known as 11hydroxy-THC, this happens due to decarboxylation.
 But the list of THC variations doesn’t just stop there!
-A new cannabinoid has been emerging in the cannabis world with its own unique and interesting effects; it’s known as delta-8 THC.
+A new cannabinoid has been emerging in the hemp world with its own unique and interesting effects; it’s known as delta-8 THC.
 We’ve researched a few articles, and the products themselves to bring you an informational blog about Delta-8, check it out!

 What is Delta-8 THC?

-The language and science of cannabinoids is fairly new to the CBD and Cannabis market.
+The language and science of cannabinoids is fairly new to the CBD and hemp market.
 As a result, the terms relating to these compounds are still evolving every month.
 Cannabinoids have been reduced to general initialisms to make them easier to discuss.
 This made cannabidiol become CBD, and tetrahydrocannabinol become THC.
-While convenient, this shortening also comes with an issue of simplification.
+While convenient, this shortening also comes with an issue of over-simplification.
 As mentioned, most consumers do not know that different arrangements of THC actually exist, and this is due to that simplification of the word.

 The “8” in delta-8 stands for the placement of a chemical bond, one step over from where it sits in delta-9.
 Its structurally similar, allowing it to have close to the same effects.
 However, there are slight yet key differences.

 Delta-8 can be smoked in cartridges similar to standard cartridges bought for Delta-9 or CBD.
 You can also put Delta-8 into gummies to make edibles or use the extract on hemp buds to provide high amounts of CBD & Delta-8 THC